neo4reo/apm2-sensors/README.md

 ## v2.60 release notes -

-* fix a mistake I only discovered now.
-The wrong gyro/accel scaling was being used in the external communication protocal.
+* Fixed a mistake I only discovered now.
+The wrong gyro/accel scaling was being used in the external communication protocol.
 This resulted in a loss of available resolution by a factor of 4 for the gyros and factor of 2 for the accels.
 The results have and will always be correct.
-Now they won't artificially lose available resolution.
-Note: this change requires a corresponding change at the aura-core driver level.
+The fix means that now they won't artificially lose available resolution.
+Note: this change requires a corresponding change at the aura-core driver level due to changing the packet encoding/decoding semantics with a different scale factor.

 ## v2.50 release notes - May 31, 2016